Volunteering at Discovery Space

 Volunteers are crucial in helping Discovery Space deliver great science experiences.
 We welcome dedicated, dynamic volunteers (youth to adult) to help in a number of ways, and all volunteers are equipped for success through orientation, training, and coaching.
 If you enjoy working flexible hours in an energetic environment, and have a passion for learning and teaching, consider applying to become a Discovery Space volunteer!

-- Exhibit Floor Volunteer: Enhance the guest experience by facilitating interactions with exhibits and helping maintain a safe, clean museum environment.
+- Exhibit Floor Volunteer: Enhance the guest experience by facilitating interactions with exhibits and helping maintain a safe, clean environment.

 - Education Volunteer: Assist the science educators in leading regular (often weekly) programs.

 - Special Events/Outreach: Facilitate hands-on activities at events in and around State College, often on weekends and evenings.

 - Behind the Scenes: Opportunities include office help, committee membership, photography/videography, exhibit tech squad, gardening crew and more.

 Time commitments vary depending on the position, with exhibit floor and education volunteers ideally committing to regular shifts of at least 2-4 hours per week.
 Some positions require background checks.

 - Be part of the Discovery Space team and see creativity, curiosity, and imagination at work!